Generation-Step-Aware Framework for Cross-Modal Representation and Control in Multilingual Speech-Text Models: Step-dependent cross-modal language Representations

-\paragraph{Text encoder.} Figures \ref{fig:german_top_unimodal_modality} (a) (b) reports top-1000 unimodal language-specific neuron distributions for German Text.
-Language-specific neurons frequently peak in the first layer, suggesting strong surface-form cues at the embedding-to-transformer interface, such as script and lexical statistics.
-Unlikespeech, text does not havespeaker/prosody variation, making early-layer features highly diagnostic of language identity.
+\paragraph{Text encoder.} Figures~\ref{fig:encoder_distribution}(c) and (d) show that language-representation neurons peak in the first layer, indicating that language identity is primarily captured by surface-form cues such as script and lexical statistics.
+Unlike speech, text does not involve speaker or prosodic variation, making early-layer features highly diagnostic of language identity.

-In contrast to the speech encoder where language-specific neurons are rare in attention (0-7 neurons per layer), the text encoder attention appears more responsible for language-specific processing (around 0-50 neurons per layer).

-\paragraph{Text decoder.} Figures \ref{fig:german_top_unimodal_modality} (c) (d) present the distributions of unimodal language-specific neurons identified for German Speech and German Text.
-In S2T, language-specific neurons in the decoder are concentrated in the late layers, consistent with the findings on text models from \citep{kojima-etal-2024-multilingual} about models reintroducing language-specific structure during generation.
-In T2T, language-selectivity in attention is more prominent in early-to-mid decoder layers.
-This modality-dependent asymmetry suggests the decoder does not represent language in an identical manner under speech-conditioned vs.\ text-conditioned decoding.

-\paragraph{Cross-modal overlap in the shared decoder.} If the shared decoder encoded language similarly across modalities, we would expect substantial overlap between speech-conditioned and text-conditioned sets of language-selective neurons.
-Figures \ref{fig:textdec_overlap_bottom} and \ref{fig:textdec_overlap_top} report the overlap of language-selective neuron for thetop- and bottom-1000 selections.
-In practice overlap is limited.
-The largest overlap observed for Spanish and relatively small overlap for other languages, with weak clustering by script (Latin vs.\ non-Latin).